guangmean/Niello/README.md

   - **Syntax Highlighting**: Provides clear code display for technical content.

 - **Organized Archives**: Displays past posts by date, making content easier to navigate.
+- **Ignore Some Categories**: Hide the posts that you don’t want to show.

 ---